 Contractors were first asked about the total number of heating and cooling installations they complete annually.
-This estimate included all equipment types, standard DHPs, high-efficiency DHPs, furnaces, boilers, etc. The contractors' responses were weighted to population to derive an estimate for the entire market of heating and cooling installations in Connecticut.
-As shown in Figure 7-2: Heating and Cooling Installations by Market Segment there were nearly as many heating installations as cooling installations (18,075 versus 17,551 installations, respectively).
-For both heating and cooling end uses, most (92%) installations occurred in existing homes as replacements and expansions to existing systems (65%) or to provide supplemental space conditioning needs (27%).
+This estimate included all equipment types, central air conditioning systems standard DHPs, high-efficiency DHPs, furnaces, boilers, etc. and excluding room air conditioners.
+The contractors' responses were weighted to population to derive an estimate for the entire market of heating and cooling installations in Connecticut.30 As shown in Figure 7-2: Residential Heating and Cooling Installations by Market Segment there were nearly as many heating installations as cooling installations (18,075 versus 17,551 installations, respectively).
+For both heating and cooling end uses, most (92%) installations occurred in existing homes as replacements and expansions to existing systems (65%) or to provide supplemental space conditioning needs (27%).31 Census data on residential new construction in CT in 201732 shows a total of 2,582 single family and two-unit buildings built.
+This suggests the number of contractor estimated heating and cooling installations might be low.
+This would result in the market potential estimates provided in Appendix D may represent the lower bound of that estimate.

-Figure 7-2: Heating and Cooling Installations by Market Segment
+Figure 7-2: Residential Heating and Cooling Installations by Market Segment